awsdocs/amazon-lightsail-developer-guide/doc_source/create-new-block-storage-disk-from-snapshot.md

-# Create a new block storage disk from a snapshot in Amazon Lightsail<a name="create-new-block-storage-disk-from-snapshot"></a>
+# Creating a block storage disk from a snapshot in Amazon Lightsail<a name="create-new-block-storage-disk-from-snapshot"></a>

  *Last updated: November 14, 2017*

 You can create a new block storage disk from a disk snapshot\.
 If you're creating an entirely new disk, see one of the following topics instead: [Create additional block storage disks \(Linux/Unix\)](create-and-attach-additional-block-storage-disks-linux-unix.md) or [Creating and attaching block storage disks to your Windows Server instance in Amazon Lightsail](create-and-attach-additional-block-storage-disks-windows.md)\.

-You can use the snapshot of a disk as a baseline for new disks or for data backup\.
+You can use the snapshot of a block storage disk as a baseline for new disks or for data backup\.
 If you make periodic snapshots of a disk, the snapshots are incremental\.
-Only the blocks on the device that have changed after your last snapshot are saved in the new snapshot\.
+Only the blocks on the disk that have changed after your last snapshot are saved in the new snapshot\.
 Even though snapshots are saved incrementally, the snapshot deletion process is designed so that you need to retain only the most recent snapshot to restore the entire disk\.
-If you still need to create a snapshot, see the following topic: [Create a disk snapshot](create-block-storage-disk-snapshot.md)\.
+To create a snapshot of your block storage disk, see [Creating a snapshot of your block storage disk in Amazon Lightsail](create-block-storage-disk-snapshot.md)\.

 ## Step 1: Find your disk snapshot and choose to create a new disk<a name="find-your-snapshot-and-choose-create-new-disk"></a>